OFA-Sys/InsTag/README.md

 ## News

+- - [08/2023] 🔥 We have an online demo of InsTagger hosted by ModelScope.
+Please refer to the link on the top.
+Thanks ModelScope!

 - [08/2023] 🔥 We released aligned LLMs **TagLM-13B-v1.0** and **TagLM-13B-v2.0** based on LLaMA and LLaMA-2 respectively.
 Both are fine-tuned on sub-sampled SFT data according to ***InsTag***.
 Download [v1.0]() and [v2.0]().